René Vilatte: Reconciliation and death

 In 1925, he returned to France for the last time.
-"It is possible", Anson wrote, that he hoped that Giraud or Jean Bricaud "would befriend him as the virtual founder of their sects."
+"It is possible", Anson wrote, that he hoped that Giraud or Jean Bricaud "would befriend him as the virtual founder of their sects".
 Following the election, the Catholic Church was very concerned about the outbreak of anticlericalism that accompanied the new majority.
 After conferring with Pope Pius XI and his Secretary of State, Cardinal Pietro Gasparri, Father Eugène Prévost was given the task of obtaining Vilatte's abjuration.
 Prévost quickly succeeded.

 On June 23, 1925, La Croix reported that Vilatte took a solemn vow of abjuration at the hands of Archbishop Bonaventura Cerretti, Apostolic Nuncio to France, in Paris on June 1, 1925; and published his abjuration text.
 Vilatte wrote:

 A week later newspapers announced that Vilatte, with an American boy-servant, was staying at the Cistercian Abbey of Sainte Marie du Pont-Colbert, Versailles.

 He actually retired to the monastery on June 6, 1925, where he was neither permitted to offer Mass nor recognized as a bishop.
-He lives in a small house adjoining the convent, but with its own entrance on the road.
+He lived in a small house adjoining the convent, but with its own entrance on the road.